rbms-bsc/DCRMR/_pages/Phys-desc/Bibliographic-format.md

 ## 6.29.3 General rule

-<a name="6.29.3.1">6.29.3.1</a> For hand-press publications, record the bibliographic format of the manifestation whenever the format can be determined. *Optionally*, give the format also for machine-press publications.
+<a name="6.29.3.1">6.29.3.1</a> For hand-press publications, record the bibliographic format of the manifestation whenever the format can be determined. *Optionally*, give the format for machine-press publications.
 Record the format using one or more terms from the [RDA Value Vocabularies: RDA Bibliographic Format](http://www.rdaregistry.info/termList/bookFormat/){:target="_blank"}.
 Use "full-sheet" for manifestations made up of unfolded sheets.

 >Example:
 ><CITE>4to</CITE>